robenkleene/development-references/unity/tutorials/unity-vr-game.md

 ## Table

 1. Create a `Cube` and make a table from it
-2. Create a `Sphere` and put it on the table
+2. Create a `Sphere` and put it above, put not on, the table
 3. Make a new material called `Red` to make the `Sphere` red
+4. Add a `RigidBody` component to the sphere